-- A. Hold municipal libraries accountable to the following requirements: - a.
-Utilize a delivery service that connects with all other Dane County public libraries, the DCLS, and the South Central Library Service with a minimum of 5-day/week service - b.
+- A. Hold municipal libraries accountable to the following requirements: - Utilize a delivery service that connects with all other Dane County public libraries, the DCLS, and the South Central Library Service with a minimum of 5-day/week service - b.
 Employ a director who is properly certified by the WI Department of Public Instruction - c.
 Offer delivery service to qualified confined-to-the-home individuals either directly or through a service contract with another library agency - d.
 Provide patron access to the Internet, governed by a locally determined policy - e.
-Provide patron access to SCLS Wi-Fi services - f.
-Share an automated library system - g.
-Annually compensate all other standards-compliant libraries within Dane County, for the cost of services provided to residents of the library's municipality (service measured by checkouts; compensation model established by DCLS Board for compensating municipal libraries for serving residents of areas taxed by the county for library service) - h.
+Share an automated library system - f.
+Annually compensate all other standards-compliant libraries within Dane County, for the cost of services provided to residents of the library's municipality (service measured by checkouts; compensation model established by DCLS Board for compensating municipal libraries for serving residents of areas taxed by the county for library service) - g.
 Act as a source of RESJ information and resources for Dane County Libraries - i.
-Participation in Beyond the Page programming through EZ grants & collaborative projects - B. Enforce the following minimum quantitative standards based on WI Official Population Final Estimates issued by WI DOA for the most recent year:
+2016: arranged 3-day YWCA training for Dane County library staff - ii.
+2016: organizing RESJ information portal for Dane County libraries - B. Enforce the following minimum quantitative standards based on WI Official Population Final Estimates issued by WI DOA for the most recent year: